-Want to check out my method for teaching grammar and see if it works with your students (plus have another lesson planned that first week back)?
-Grab this free lesson on verbs and give it a go!
+Want to check out my method for teaching grammar and see if it works with your students, plus have your first grammar unit totally done for you?

 Here's to a great first day this year.
 Remember what your students have on their minds, and show them what your class will be about and what you value through that first-day-of-school activity.